kha84/pgttsjaisrar/README.md

 systemctl daemon-reload
 ```

+This step doesn't work yet.
+Run  it manually:
+python3 main.py

 ## TODO:

+0. Fix bug with service
+  - where the heck is log written to?
+  - hearing doesn't work
+  - playback doesn't work

+1. Multi-language support
+2. Query DuckDuckGo
+3. Cache mp3 files to /tmp
+4. Dialog mode
-1. Switch from online recognition to Mozilla Deep Speech
+5. Switch from online recognition to Mozilla Deep Speech
-2. Implement a fallback mechanism in sayit shell file, so if internet is not around (and gTTS won't work) we'll switch to something different
+6. Implement a fallback mechanism in sayit shell file, so if internet is not around (and gTTS won't work) we'll switch to something different